 Restrictions on Export of Data Outside of the EEA

-Under the 8th principle of the Data Protection Act 1998 before any personal data may be exported to any country outside of the EEA, you must ensure that there are adequate levels of protection in place.
+Under the Data Protection Act 2018 and the GDPR before any personal data may be exported to any country outside of the EEA, you must ensure that there are adequate levels of protection in place.
 The European Economic Area consists of the 28 EU member states plus Norway, Iceland and Liechtenstein.
 There are four ways in which adequate levels of protection can be achieved:

 - equivalent protection/ safe harbor

 - use of the EU model contract clauses

 - binding corporate rules